 – When DependencyId[ i ] is equal to 1, ScalabilityId[ LayerIdxInVps [ i ]][ smIdx ] shall be equal to 0 for any smIdx value from 0 to 15, inclusive, that is not equal to 2, for any coded picture with nuh_layer_id equal to i.

+– The value of avc_base_layer_flag shall be equal to 0 in every VPS that is active for any coded picture in the bitstream.

+Hybrid Scalable Main profile

+Bitstreams conforming to the hybrid scalable main profile shall obey the following constraints:

+The picture resampling process as specified in subclause G.8.1.4.1 shall not be invoked more than once for decoding of each particular picture.

+The value of avc_base_layer_flag shall be equal to 1 in every VPS that is active for any coded picture in the bitstream..

-– When avc_base_layer_flag equal to 1, it is a requirement of bitstream conformance that MotionPredEnabledFlag [ iNuhLId ][ 0 ] shall be equal to 0 for iNuhLId equal to any value of nuh_layer_id present in the bitstream.
+It is a requirement of bitstream conformance that MotionPredEnabledFlag [ iNuhLId ][ mIdx ] shall not be equal to 0 for iNuhLId equal to any value of nuh_layer_id present in the bitstream and any value of mIdx in the range of 0 to MotionPredEnabledFlag [ iNuhLId ] – 1, inclusive.

+The Rec.
+ITU-T H.264 | ISO/IEC 14496-10 base layer bitstream shall obey all constraints specified in Rec.
+ITU-T H.264 | ISO/IEC 14496-10 A.2.4.1 for the TBD profile.

 Tiers and levels

 TBD